Your Final Five Songs To Master

 Chords, strumming and finger style

 Acoustic Songs from the Master Course

-Take your time with these songs, some of them are a huge sound scape of chord progressions, key changes and modes.
+Take your time with these master acoustic songs, they are huge soundscapes of chord progressions, key changes, and modes.

-If you have practiced your chords in every position you can easily add them, no matter where your walking bass takes you
+If you have practiced your chords in every position you can easily add them, no matter where your walking bass leads you.

-That’s until the Chorus kick in, the original recording has very little guitar so this section as been arranged almost from scratch to work on one acoustic guitar.
+That’s until the chorus kicks in.
+On the original recording, there is very little guitar so this section has been arranged almost from scratch to work on one acoustic guitar.

 The harmonic landscape is so huge in this relatively unknown Paul Simon tune it will take a while to get to grips with every section.

 Including detailed, but bite-sized explanations on how the music theory of each song is applied to the neck.